 Originially Posted Jan 30, 2017 - Updated March 7, 2018

 Electricity is the single most important resource in a data center, as it’s needed for powering every system — from the servers on the floor to the lights overhead.
+Often the differences between a single phase PDU and a three phase PDU are not as complicated as they may seem, and even more often a 3 phase PDU is the right fit.

 At the same time, electricity is incredibly expensive, dangerous and easy to mismanage — especially when considering the sheer volume of power that is typically used.
 Some facilities, after all, use enough electricity to power hundreds of thousands of homes.
 Even though energy efficiency is now top of mind for data center administrators, there’s no getting around the fact that data centers consume a great deal of power.
 As such, it’s vital to have the correct underlying power distribution system in place before moving in and setting up any equipment.